RakhithJK/dbeaver-cloudbeaver-wiki/Server-configuration.md

-rootURI | Web application URI prefix. `/` by default serviceURI | Services API URI prefix (relative to rootURI). `/api/` by default. productConfiguration | Path to product (web interface) configuration file (json) develMode | When set to true extra debug information is printed in logs and GraphQL console is enabled on server. anonymousAccessEnabled | Allows anonymous access.
-Anonymous users work with role 'User'. authenticationEnabled | Enables users authentication.
-If disabled then only anonymous access is allowed. supportsCustomConnections | Allows users to create custom connections to any databases.
-Otherwise only CB administrator can create/edit connections.
+rootURI | Web application URI prefix. `/` by default serviceURI | Services API URI prefix (relative to rootURI). `/api/` by default. productConfiguration | Path to product (web interface) configuration file (json) develMode | When set to true extra debug, the information is printed in logs and GraphQL console is enabled on the server. anonymousAccessEnabled | Allows anonymous access.
+Anonymous users work with the role, 'User'. authenticationEnabled | Enables users' authentication.
+If disabled, then only anonymous access is allowed. supportsCustomConnections | Allows users to create custom connections to any databases.
+Otherwise only the CB administrator can create/edit connections.

 ## Datasources configuration

-You can find detailed description [[here|Configuring-server-datasources]]
+You can find a detailed description [[here|Configuring-server-datasources]]